chat-sdk/chat-sdk-ios/README.md

 ##### Setup Firebase Cloud Functions

-To handle push notifications, we use [Firebase Cloud Functions](https://firebase.google.com/docs/functions/).
-This service allows you to upload a script to Firebase hosting.
-This script monitors the realtime database and whenever a new messsage is detected, it sends a push notification to the recipient.

-Below is a summary of the steps that are required to setup push using the Firebase Cloud Functions script.
-For further instructions you can look at the [Firebase Documentation](https://firebase.google.com/docs/functions/get-started).

-1. Run `firebase login` and login using the browser
-2. Make a new directory to store your push functions in.
-It can be called anything
-3. Navigate to that directory using the terminal
-4. Run `firebase init functions`
-5. Choose the correct app from the list
-6. Choose `JavaScript`
-7. Choose `y` for ESLint
-8. Choose `Y` to install node dependencies
-9. Find the `functions` directory you've just created and copy the `index.js` file from [Github](https://raw.githubusercontent.com/chat-sdk/chat-sdk-ios/master/FirebasePushNotifications/index.js) into the directory
-10. Run `firebase deploy`

-Now the script is active and push notifications will be set out automatically.
+Follow the instructions on our [Chat SDK Firebase repository](https://github.com/chat-sdk/chat-sdk-firebase)

 ### Security Rules

 Firebase secures your data by allowing you to write rules to govern who can access the database and what can be written.
-On the Firebase dashboard click **Database** then the **Rules** tab.

-Copy the contents of the [**rules.json**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/rules.json) file into the rules and click publish.
+The rules are also needed to enable user search.
+To enable the rules see the guide [Enabling Security Rules](https://github.com/chat-sdk/chat-sdk-firebase).

 ### Conclusion